Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 Woolbeding Gardens (National Trust)

 From garden rooms to surprising sculptures and follies, this garden delights at every turn.
 Feel transported as you explore the variety of formal gardens and informal pleasure grounds culminating in glorious views of the River Rother and beyond.
-The garden was initially developed by American garden designer Lanning Roper, then Julian and Isabel Bannerman.
+You'll leave bursting with inspiration for designing and planting your own garden, and hopefully feeling a little more serene having soaked up these beautiful landscapes.

-Woolbeding Gardens are open on selected days only from Thursday 24 April to the end of September 2025.
+Woolbeding Gardens are open on selected days only from 23rd April to 25th September 2026.
 Tickets must be booked in advance and includes transfer to the Gardens by minibus from the centre of Midhurst, just a few minutes drive away.

 Image: National Trust Images